-Prior to an Academy Colloquium on this subject a master class will be organised intended for 30 PhD students, post-docs and early-career researchers.
+Prior to the Academy Colloquium on this subject a one-day master class (14 December 2016) will be organised, intended for PhD students, post-docs and early-career researchers from the Netherlands and abroad.
 The master class will equip participants with a solid theoretical grounding and methodological skillset to analyse migrant connectivity practices.
 Confirmed speakers are Farida Vis, Roopika Risam en Kishonna Gray.

 Every day, Europeans witness Syrian asylum seekers arriving on the beaches of Greek and southern Italian islands.
 TV news footage shows how newly arrived migrants use smartphones to happily announce their safe arrival on European soil to loved ones elsewhere.
 In response, prejudicial discourses about migrants have centred on smartphones; for example, anti-immigrant politicians frame refugees who own ‘luxury’ smartphones as less deserving of asylum.